Women's football in South Korea

 Women's football has been played in South Korea for over seventy years, though its development was impeded by the Korean War and subsequently by opposition from some football authorities who viewed the sport as unsuitable for women.
 Although not as developed as the men's game in the country, a number of senior and youth teams have emerged since the 1990s.
 With the rising profile of women's football globally, women's football is growing in popularity in South Korea.

 History

 Beginnings

 Although similar sports had previously existed in Korea, football in its modern format was first played in the country when crew members of the British vessel HMS Flying Fish played a game while stationed in port in present-day Incheon.
-The idea of women playing football was first raised in 1925, when the athletic director at Ehwa Women's University argued that women should exercise more, but that sports such as football should be avoided due to physiological differences between men and women.
+The idea of women playing football was first raised in 1925, when the athletic director at Ewha Women's University argued that women should exercise more, but that sports such as football should be avoided due to physiological differences between men and women.